Elton-Lin/Movie_Info/README.md

 To be written...
 ## Setup
 1. Install Jupyter Notebook (with Anaconda) or use the online version: https://jupyter.org/index.html
-2. register a Google JSON API Key: https://developers.google.com/custom-search/v1/overview
+2. register a Google JSON API Key: https://developers.google.com/custom-search/v1/overview (pricing for over 100 search/day)
 3. Clone or copy the lines in [movie_info.ipynb](/movie_info.ipynb) and run the main program, sample code is provided on the bottom.

 Note: replace 1.local path in convert_image 2. api_key 3.
 Movie title